PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ## Creating the necessary environment {#sec:environment}

 To use Cloud integrated solutions, the installation and access process can be done quickly by clicking through the Cloud console.
-However, the local installation of an open-source tool like Kubeflow can be more complicated.
+The local installation of an open-source tool like Kubeflow can be more complicated.

 Another challenge can be to create a local Kubernetes cluster to test the development processes on a local system first.

 For the described project the available system was a Linux Ubuntu running on an Intel NUC with 32GB of memory and a 2GHz Quadcore Intel CPU.
 Additionally an nVidia Titan RTX with 12GB memory has been plugged in to the system and nVidia CUDA has been installed to enable GPU support for the model training.

 To compare different approaches, another setup has been created on the Microsoft Azure Cloud.
 For both approaches the setup of the environments and necessary steps to begin the creation of the pipelines will be described in this chapter.

-### Azure Machine Learning service {#sec:azuremlservice}

-The Azure Machine Learning service is provided on the Microsoft Azure Cloud.
-For accessing the Azure Cloud, a confirmed Microsoft account is needed.
-Then the Cloud can be accessed via [portal.azure.com](https://portal.azure.com).

-First, a resource group has to be created.
-For that the *Resource groups* button has to be selected on the left sidebar.
-Then a new group can be added by clicking on *Add*.
-In the upcoming form, a name has to be given as well as a subscription model has to be chosen.
-For non-paying users, the only possible subscription model is the free model.
-Additionally, a region can be chosen.

-Next, a resource has to be created with the *Create Resource* button on the left side panel.
-There a Machine Learning workspace has to be created.
-For that, it can either be navigated to the category *AI + Machine Learning* or directly be searched for *"Machine Learning*" via the search bar.
-Then the *Machine Learning service workspace* has to be selected.

-On the next page, this workspace can then be created by clicking *Create*.
-Then a name has to be given and the region, as well as a subscription model, has to be chosen the same way as for creating a resource group.
-Additionally, the newly created resource group has to be selected.

-This new resource can then be accessed via the *All resources* page, which can be found on the left side panel.
-There the service appears with the chosen name.
-When clicking on the service, a new page with a navigation panel is loaded.
-To create a visual interface for a Machine Learning pipeline, the *Visual Interface* button has to be clicked, which can be found in the category *Authoring (Preview)*.
-Then this interface can be launched by pressing *Launch visual interface* on the appearing page.

-After that, the project is successfully prepared for creating a pipeline with the Azure visual interface.

 ### Minikube {#sec:minikube}